bretcope/arguer/README.md

 #### default : _string_

 Specifies a default value for an argument.
+If a default value is provided, `optional:true` is implied, and can be omitted.

 ### Back-Reference Properties

 Each of the following properties accept a string which represents the name of a previous argument. ___Only previous___ arguments can referenced.
 In other words, arg with index 4 can reference any arg 0 through 3, but cannot reference arg 5.
-If any one or more of the following properties are used, optional:true is implied, and can be omitted.
+If any one or more of the following properties are used, `optional:true` is implied, and can be omitted.

 #### requires : _string_